This spectacular day hike in the idyllic Lechquellen Mountains is one of our newest additions to Best Day Hikes in Austria.

 We loved this trail because of the pristine scenery (no ugly ski infrastructure), the awe-inducing alpine views of the Lechquellen and Verwall groups, and the terrain variation.
 It’s never boring – not for a single moment!

-Starting in Lech am Arlberg in Vorarlberg, you’ll take Bus #7 to Formarinsee Lake.
-From the lake, you’ll hike 11.3 km across the Steinernes Meer (“Stone Sea”) and over Gehrengrat, before descending to Spullersee Lake.
-From the lake, you’ll hop on Bus #6 back to Lech am Arlberg.
+From Formarinsee, hike 11.3 km across the Steinernes Meer (“Stone Sea”) and over the Gehrengrat ridge, before descending to Lake Spullersee.
+From Spullersee, hop on Bus 6 back to Lech am Arlberg.

-How difficult is the hike from Formarinsee to Spullersee?
+How Difficult is the Hike from Formarinsee to Spullersee?

 In dry conditions, this hike is moderate to difficult, depending on your alpine hiking experience.
 In wet conditions, this hike is very slippery and a bit treacherous due to the loamy terrain.

-Specifically, there are two parts of this trail that we’d deem “moderately difficult”: (1) crossing the karst Steinernes Meer and (2) the initial descent from Gehrengrat.
+Specifically, there are two parts of this trail that we’d deem “moderately difficult:” crossing the karst Steinernes Meer and the initial descent from Gehrengrat.

 Gehrengrat.
-As you descend from Gehrengrat in the direction of Spullersee, the trail is washed out and unstable in some places.
+As you descend from Gehrengrat ridge in the direction of Lake Spullersee, the trail is washed out and unstable in some places.
 Hiking poles are extremely helpful in stabilizing your descent.
 We saw a lot of people struggling.

 How to Get to Formarinsee Lake

 Purchase a Lech Card